aa29zzjj/Project3/README.md

 **Task 1 Grading Rubric 40 Points**

 Rubric:
-1. The execution is correct and includes the same tests as above - in the same order (the names "Mike", "Marty", "Joe" and "Andy" have been replaced) and a client server architecture based on TCP sockets is used.
+1. The execution is correct and includes the same tests as above - in the same order.
+A client server architecture based on TCP sockets is used.
 20 points.
 2. The JSON message being sent to the server is well designed (RequestMessage.java): 5 Points
 3. The JSON message being sent from the server to the client is well designed (ResponseMessage.java): 5 Points.
 4. Separation of concerns is well done: 5 points.